marcelm/dnaio/README.rst

 Limitations
 ===========

-- Multi-line FASTQ files are not supported.
+- Multi-line FASTQ files are not supported
 - FASTQ and BAM parsing is the focus of this library.
-The FASTA parser is not as optimized.
+The FASTA parser is not as optimized
-- For reading and writing Zstandard (``.zst``) files, either the ``zstd`` command-line program or the Python ``zstandard`` package needs to be installed.

 Links
 =====